vmmirabella/projects/README.md

 * Card of Magic
  * Turn-based game done through the Godot engine
 * Event Tracker
- * Android Appliction allows users to track events in Toronto
+ * Android appliction that allows users to track events in Toronto